Master Your Car Rental Agreement: 2026 Insider Guide

 - Match the itinerary to the contract: If you plan mountain roads, park access roads, or cross-border travel, ask whether the agreement allows it.

 - Get the full price, not the teaser price: Ask for the estimated total including selected protections, driver fees, and known program charges.
+The car rental true-cost calculator sums CDW, airport surcharge, young driver, fuel prepay, tolls, and tax against the listed daily so you know what the contract actually costs before signing.

 - Confirm the hold: Ask how much will be authorized and what events can increase it.